-Current account + broadly defined capital account + Balancing item = 0 entry in the capital account, and in aggregate the two accounts automatically balance.
+Current account + broadly defined capital account + Balancing item = 0 accounts for any statistical errors and assures that the current and capital accounts sum to zero.
+By the principles of double entry accounting, an entry in the current account gives rise to an entry in the capital account, and in aggregate the two accounts automatically balance.